Ford GAA engine: Development

 After the start of World War II, the UK was looking to manufacture complicated parts — notably the crankshafts — of the Rolls-Royce Merlin aircraft engine in the United States, but negotiations with Packard stalled because the company insisted on making complete engines.
-In June 1940 production drawings arrived in North America and were seized by the United States Department of the Treasury, providing an opportunity for Ford engineers to copy them and soon derive a version simplified for mass-production at Ford's factories.
-However, the prior text, provided without citation, is misleading and may be false.
-Ford was asked by the British Government to produce true Merlin engines, not a revised mass production version as the prior text claims, at their factories in England, and delivered 30,400 bomber engine variants of the Merlin by war's end.
+Ford was asked by the British Government to produce Merlin engines in their factories in England, and delivered 30,400 bomber engine variants of the Merlin by war's end.
 However, Henry Ford balked at producing the Merlin in Detroit and instead preferred to produce a fresh design, with the ambitious goal of 2000 hp.
 Although this design had the same bore and stroke as the Merlin, it shared no parts in common and differed substantially in several fundamental ways, such as having four overhead cams instead of the Merlin's two.
-This engine, called the XV-1650, was never produced, however, because the US Navy had no interest in water cooled engines in that power range and the US Army was obliged and loyal to Allison at the moment, and because of Henry Ford's tainted pre-war cooperation with Germany (Sources: Graham White, Allied Piston Aircraft Engines of World War II, 1995, and Herschel Smith, A History of Aircraft Piston Engines, 1981).
+(Sources: Graham White, Allied Piston Aircraft Engines of World War II, 1995, and Herschel Smith, A History of Aircraft Piston Engines, 1981).